gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 ---

 **Hi!
-I am a PhD Candidate in Sociology and Social Research Methodology at the University of Milan.** I obtained my B.A. and M.A. in Sociology from the Pontificia Universidad Católica de Chile.
+I am Gonzalo, a PhD Candidate in Sociology and Methodology of Social Research at the University of Milan.**

-**My research agenda focuses on comprehending how people understand social inequality**.
-In my ongoing doctoral dissertation I explore how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality, with an emphasis on perceptions of inequality and preferences for redistribution.
+**My research focuses on understanding how people comprehend social inequality.** In my doctoral dissertation, I investigate how the socioeconomic composition of individuals' social environments influences their perceptions and beliefs about inequality.
+I emphasize the role of social networks and socializing institutions, such as neighborhoods, and differences based on social positions.
+Additionally, I am interested in exploring the structure of interrelations between different attitudes toward inequality.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

 Here you can find part of my research: publications, work in progress, conferences, teaching and more.